jinderSingh/decorators/README.md

     - **columnNumber**: is used to map rows[index] to the class property.
 This property is used as ``index``.

-        To get little bit of performance, use this property over ``targetPropertyName`` if there are no headers in excel file or if there are slice them.
+        To get little bit of performance, use this property over ``header`` if there are no headers in excel file or if there are slice them.

     ```typescript